andteklin/lord-of-the-strings/technical.md

 ## Mechanical Approach
 This servo-controlled guitar robot integrates both strumming motion and palm muting through a compact mechanical system consisting of three main components.
 First, the **mounting structure** consists of a PLA-printed plate secured near the bridge of the guitar using two adjustable clamps.
 This plate serves as the base for securing two hobby servos: one for **strumming** and one for **muting**.
+![Plate]

 The **strumming servo** is attached to a PLA-printed arm with a clamp for the guitar pick.
 This arm is designed to sweep across all six strings in upstroke/downstroke motions.
+![Strumming Arm]

 The **muting servo** uses a 3D-printed linear actuator mechanism that moves a horizontal bar up and down to simulate palm muting.
+This linear actuator converts rotary servo motion to linear motion using a gear connected to a linear bar.
 The bar contains a damping material (felt or foam pad) to mute the strings.

+![Mute Bar]

 Both arms extend over all six strings to provide strumming and muting capabilities.
 The plate, servo mounts, and actuator arms are **designed** by the team using CAD, while the clamps will be purchased off-the-shelf.